yfeng46/SongAnalytics/README.md

 **Success criteria**:
 * ML criteria: The dataset will be separated into training set and testing set.
 MSE could be used as the machine learning measurement to evaluate models and choose the optimal one.
 * Business criteria: By predicting the popularity of a song, the web app could possibly help song writers to increase exposures of their songs and thus increase their incomes.
-The success of the app could be measured by the year of year increase in income of active users.
+The success of the app could be measured by users satisfication rate as well as the year of year increase in income of active users.

 ## Backlog